Skip to main content

 Extended Syntax

-In addition to basic key-value pairs, CloudBase supports compound key-value pair syntax in .env files, using the . symbol to build nested object and array structures.
+In addition to basic key-value pairs, CloudBase supports the use of compound key-value pair syntax in .env files, constructing nested objects and array structures using the . symbol.

 Basic Key-Value Pairs